jjrim/covia_fullstack_react_project/README.md

   1) `npm install`
   2) `npm start`
 - If not automatically open, in your browser, navigate to http://localhost:3000/ (port is 3000 if you copied the config)
+---

+#### To participate as a developer, please read [Contributing Guidelines](https://github.com/jjrim/COMP-2800-Team-DTC-07-Covia/blob/master/contributing.md).

+> Please make sure to create a Pull Request to the *dev* branch.